 - i.
-Information about the library - Weekly list of books and journals received in the library ii. - List of current journals received iii. - Complete journal holdings iv. - List of journals received by the five IITs v. - vi.
+Information about the library - Weekly list of books and journals received in the library ii. - iii.
+List of current journals received - iv.
+Complete journal holdings - v.
+List of journals received by the five IITs - vi.
 Web access to the Online Catalogue (OPAC)